robusta-dev/robusta/docs/configuration/alertmanager-integration/coralogix_managed_prometheus.rst

 A push integration sends Coralogix alerts to Robusta.

-.. note:: Many of the fields supported in Alertmanager might exist in Coralogix alerts
+.. note:: Many of the fields supported in Alertmanager dont in Coralogix alerts

 To configure it: